Soojal-Kumar/Vektorize/README.md

 To focus on building a robust and polished end-to-end user experience, the retrieval part of the RAG pipeline is simulated using a simple but effective **keyword-based (lexical) search**.
 The application chunks the combined text of all uploaded documents and filters those chunks based on keywords from the user's query.

-This was a deliberate trade-off to prove out the full application architecture.
-The clear next step for a production system would be to implement true **semantic search**.
-This would involve:
-1. Generating vector embeddings for each document chunk on upload (using a model like Gemini's `text-embedding-004`).
-2. Storing these vectors in a specialized vector database (e.g., Pinecone, Supabase pgvector).
-3. Querying this database to find the most semantically similar chunks to the user's question.

 ### 2. Secure, Server-Side Logic

 All sensitive operations are handled by Next.js API Routes.
 This includes: